 Retired Pennsylvania State Park Operation Manager

-Born and raised in the area known as the “Pennsylvania Wilds,” Chip worked for the Department of Forests and Waters, later known as the Dept. of Natural Resources then the Department of Conservation and Natural Resources.
-He worked as an Environmental Education Specialist, Park Ranger, Park Manager, and retired as a Park Operations Manager with the Bureau of State Parks, managing an 8 state park complex.
+Born and raised in the area known as the “Pennsylvania Wilds,” Chip worked for the Department of Forests and Waters, later known as the Dept. of Natural Resources, then the Department of Conservation and Natural Resources.
+He worked as an Environmental Education Specialist, Park Ranger, Park Manager, and retired as a Park Operations Manager with the Bureau of State Parks, managing an eight-state park complex.